 11/02/2016: Jim Kaklamanos and former student Tom Cross co-authored a book chapter entitled “Incorporating Natural Disasters into the Undergraduate Civil Engineering Curriculum: A Case Study Using Hurricane Katrina and the Oso Landslide”, published in Planning for Community-based Disaster Resilience Worldwide: Learning from Case Studies in Six Continents.

 10/26/2016: Jim attended the 2016 Annual Meeting of the Eastern Section of the Seismological Society of America (ES-SSA) in Reston, Virginia, and gave a research presentation on site response in strong-impedance contrast environments.

 07/25/2016: Congratulations to Friederike Wulff for successfully defending her M.S. thesis in the Department of Ocean Engineering at the University of Rhode Island.
-Jim served as the external member of Finn’s thesis committee.
+Jim served as the external member of Friederike’s thesis committee.

 06/29/2016: Jim co-authored a paper on the usage of pre- and post-course knowledge surveys in undergraduate geotechnical engineering courses; this work was presented by lead author Simon Ghanat at the American Society for Engineering Education (ASEE) 2016 Annual Conference in New Orleans, Louisiana.

 06/10/2016: Jim attended the 2016 ADSC Civil Engineering Faculty Workshop, sponsored by the International Association of Foundation Drilling (ADSC), in Chattanooga, Tennessee.
 This weeklong “teach the teacher” workshop was attended by geotechnical engineering faculty from across the country, and focused on drilled shafts, micropiles, and earth retention systems.